HD Wallets

 A hierarchical deterministic wallet provides a useful method for generating new private keys and public keys.

-It's deterministic because all of the child keys are generated from a single seed in the same way each time, and it's hierarchical because you can organize the keys in to a tree structure (or hierarchy).
-The additional benefit is that its possible to derive the public keys in the wallet without having any knowledge of the private keys, which is pretty amazing.
+It's deterministic because all of the child keys are generated from a single seed in the same way each time, and it's hierarchical because you can organize the keys into a tree structure (or hierarchy).
+The additional benefit is that it's possible to derive the public keys in the wallet without having any knowledge of the private keys, which is pretty amazing.

 Here are some more technical explanations if you're interested in the details of HD wallets: